Leicester Mercury: Recent history

 Eleven editorial jobs were lost in 2012, with the NUJ sending an open letter protesting against "wave after wave of swingeing cuts".
 Later that year, Local World acquired the Mercury's parent company Northcliffe Media from Daily Mail and General Trust.
-The Mercury, which had previously occupied all three floors of the St George Street building, retreated to a single floor.
+Mercury, which had previously occupied all three floors of the St George Street building, retreated to a single floor.

-Trinity Mirror - which rebranded as Reach plc in 2018. - purchased the company in 2015.
-The redundancies continued.
-A number of staff photographers lost their jobs in 2016.
+Trinity Mirror, which rebranded as Reach plc in 2018, purchased Mercury in 2015.
+Several staff photographers were laid off in 2016.
 Later that year, the paper's features department, which had dominated the regional press awards for a decade, was axed.

-In 2017, half a century after moving in to St George Street, and just a few years after the renovation of the offices, the Mercury moved out of their landmark headquarters to smaller offices in New Walk.
+In 2017, half a century after moving in to St George Street, and just a few years after the renovation of the offices, the Mercury moved out of their headquarters to smaller offices in New Walk.

 At the start of the COVID pandemic, staff began working remotely.
 Reach plc announced the closure of the New Walk offices in 2021, as part of a shift to working from home for staff on titles across the country.
 In 2022, the Mercury found a new base in the Astley Clarke building on the University of Leicester campus.

-Digital transformation

-Transition to Digital Publishing

-The Leicester Mercury first launched a website in 1996.
-Gateway to Leicestershire was billed as a one-stop shop for businesses, services and tourist centres and anyone wanting to find out more about the county via the internet."

-In April 1998, the online version of the Mercury was brought into Northcliffe's thisis network of websites. thisisleicestershire.co.uk was initially updated twice daily with local stories from the Mercury and national news and sport from the Leicester-based wire service Quicksilver Media.
-The site also featured reviews and a bulletin board for users.

-After the acquisition of Northcliffe Media titles by Local World in 2012, the thisis network was phased out.
-The Mercury launched www.leicestermercury.co.uk in 2013.

-A further online name change followed the Trinity Mirror takeover in 2015.
-LeicestershireLive launched in February 2018 as part of Reach plc's regional digital expansion.
-Print circulation decreased from approximately 25,000 in 2015 to 4,997 daily copies by 2025, while online readership grew to over 4.2 million monthly page views by 2024.
-LeicestershireLive became the primary publishing channel for the newspaper.

-As with many news websites, successive domain changes and updates to content management systems have wiped stories from the paper's online archive, including contemporaneous coverage of Leicester City's Premier League title win and the discovery and reburial of the remains of Richard III.
+Organization